Cloud Video Interop for Microsoft Teams

 Cloud Video Interop is intended for customers who meet the following criteria:

-- Have a large deployment of meeting room devices and personal video devices deployment (50+ devices) that are not qualified for direct integration with Microsoft Teams
+- Have a large deployment of meeting room devices and personal video devices deployment (50+ devices) that aren't qualified for direct integration with Microsoft Teams

 - Are supported by one of our Cloud Video Interop partners